Thaddeus Bowman: "The Shot Heard 'Round the World" and Bowman's Role

 As any good commander does, Parker wanted as much information as possible on the situation he was about to face.
 So, he sent out scouts, one of whom was Thaddeus Bowman.
 One scout made it as far as Cambridge and back, and reported seeing no sign of British Regulars.
 There had been false alarms before, and Parker also knew that the supplies at Concord had been dispersed to other towns and/or hidden.
 Previous British expeditions to other towns had resulted in no bloodshed and no discovery of any colonial arms - just a tiring exercise for the king's troops.
 If the troops were actually coming, it was likely that they would march through town, reach Concord, find nothing, and return to Boston empty-handed.

 Parker dismissed his men, but instructed them to stay within the sound of a drum.

 At about 4:15 a.m., Thaddeus Bowman came riding up at a full gallop.
 He had found the Regulars, but had been trapped on the road behind them, and unable to get back to warn the town earlier.
 He reported to Capt.
 Parker that they were already past "the Rocks," a landmark which meant that they were less than half an hour away.
 Capt.
 Parker instantly mustered his company, ordering his drummer, William Diamond, to beat "To Arms," a long roll.
 The town bell was sounded and alarm guns were fired.

 At Lexington Green, the road to Bedford meets the road from Boston to Concord.
 Parker formed up his men in the open Common between these two roads, in parade ground formation.
 They were not hiding behind stone walls.
 His purpose was to show colonial determination, but not to block either road, and not to provoke a fight.
 His orders to his men were, "Let the troops pass by.
 Don't molest them, without they being first."

 Unfortunately, the lead companies of the British force went right at the fork in the road (toward Bedford instead of Concord), and the key officers in charge were further back in the column.
 Major John Pitcairn, seeing the mistake, rode quickly forward, but too late to alter the course of the rapidly unfolding events.
 The lead companies saw the militia and formed up into a line of battle.
 A shot was fired - no one knows by whom.
 Both sides denied shooting first, and that could well be true.
 There were many spectators milling around, some of whom had spent the evening in Buckman Tavern, which is across the street from the Green.
 The first shot could have come from one of them.
 Regardless, the Regulars reacted to it and started firing, then charged the militia and bayoneted anyone left on the field.

 Seven Lexington men were killed, and nine wounded.
-That's 25% casualties in ten minutes.